 CSU-Global’s accredited online master’s degree in project management is designed to provide you with a practical knowledge of the field.
 The program consists of 8 three-credit core courses as part of a full 36-credit master’s degree.
 (Some Master of Project Management students may also be required to take RES501 as part of their program if they have an undergraduate GPA below 3.00.
 In this case, the degree is 39 credits.)

 This course is only required for students who are accepted into this program with an undergraduate GPA below 3.00.

 The primary purpose of this course is to help students entering graduate level programs at CSU-Global develop awareness of current and effective research and writing practices with the goal of implementing such practices into their writing and research projects.
 Students will learn what constitutes graduate level writing and research as well as how to communicate with colleagues in online professional forums.
 Students will also learn to effectively integrate writing and research skills into the writing projects they will pursue throughout their graduate level programs.

-In this course, students gain an understanding of managing operational and strategic issues in public and private organizations facing accelerated social, economic, and technological changes.
-Students will examine organizational theory, strategic thinking and management, and theories guiding decision making, leadership, organizational culture, and change management.
+In this course, students gain an understanding of leading operational and strategic issues in public and private organizations facing accelerated social, economic, and technological changes.
+Students will examine organizational theory, strategic thinking, and theories guiding decision making, leadership, organizational culture, and change management.

 This course helps students develop an understanding of the various functions and responsibilities of the operations department in regards to today's competitive environment and market demands.
 The course examines quality management, the design and production of goods and services, effective supply chains and virtual chains, product life cycles, and the design and management of processes to develop and improve production and resource planning.
 Students analyze tools that make manufacturing, planning, and logistics of different supply chain strategies, including forecasting, system design, quality, supply chain management, and inventory management.